glennsarti/glennsarti.github.io/_drafts/the-power-of-sharing.md

 # Different types of Sharing...

-So perhaps instead of trying to define Sharing, I should look at the the different ways to Share
+So perhaps instead of trying to define Sharing, I should look at the the different ways to Share.
+To clarify, I'm not just talking about the "Share ....." in Facebook, Twitter, Instagram etc..
+I'm also referring to blogs, podcasts, networking, [Meetups](https://www.meetup.com/);  pretty much any kind of social interaction.
+After looking at many examples I narrowed it down to three categories:

+* Realtime sharing
+* Delayed sharing
+* Unicast sharing

+## Realtime Sharing

+## Delayed Sharing

+## Unicast Sharing

 ---
 The definition has two aspects, one about consuming a portion from a larger amount "I took my share" and the other about contributing a portion to increase the amount; "I gave my share".